-\$5,381,998 is the possible total (before FMR adjustments) for Santa Cruz County projects.
+\$5,500,656 is the possible total (before FMR adjustments) for Santa Cruz County projects.
 This includes:

-- \$4,845,354 is our Annual Renewal Demand (ARD), the amount needed for one-year renewal of all expiring grants of two categories: - \$3,576,166 for expiring CoC grants and/or for reallocation to eligible new projects that better meet our needs - \$1,269,188 for expiring YHDP grants and/or for replacement with new YHDP projects that better meet youth needs (not competitively ranked). - \$242,268 is our total possible amount for new CoC bonus projects (5% of ARD).
-Eligible types of CoC bonus projects: permanent supportive housing (PSH), rapid rehousing (RRH), joint TH and RRH (TH-RRH), Coordinated Entry (CES), and dedicated HMIS. - \$149,015 is our total possible amount for nationally competitive Domestic Violence (DV) bonus projects.
-Eligible types of DV bonus projects: - o RRH - o TH-RRH - CES project focused on DV, demonstrating trauma-informed and victim-centered approach - \$145,361 for one CoC planning project (not competitively ranked).
+- \$3,783,900 is our Annual Renewal Demand (ARD), the amount needed for one-year renewal of all expiring CoC grants and/or for reallocation to eligible new projects that better meet our needs. - \$1,285,268 is for expiring YHDP grants and/or for replacement with new YHDP projects that better meet youth needs (not competitively ranked). - \$189,195 is our total possible amount for new CoC bonus projects (5% of ARD).
+Eligible types of CoC bonus projects: permanent supportive housing (PSH), rapid rehousing (RRH), joint TH and RRH (TH-RRH), Homeless Management Information System (HMIS, and Coordinated Entry (CES). - \$90,218 is our total possible amount for nationally competitive Domestic Violence (DV) bonus projects.
+Eligible types of DV bonus projects: RRH, TH-RRH, and CES.

+• \$152,075 for one CoC planning project (not competitively ranked).

-In 2021, funds are NOT available for:
+In 2022, funds are NOT available for: